jocelynpender/jocelynpender.github.io/_pages/about.md

 I am a **Biodiversity Data Scientist** living in Ottawa, Ontario, Canada.

-Currently, I work at Agriculture and Agri-Food Canada.
+Currently, I work at the Atlantic Canada Conservation Data Centre as a Conservation Data Analyst.
 I am interested in how data science can support the **preservation of biodiversity**.

 I spend a lot of time volunteering with **Girl Guides of Canada**.
 I enjoy using my leadership skills to empower girls.